-Cable and Wireless St. Kitts and Nevis Limited (the "Company") is registered under the laws of the Federation of St. Kitts and Nevis.
-The Company is a subsidiary of Cable and Wireless (West Indies) Limited which owns 77% (77% - December 2018) of the issued and outstanding shares.
+Cable and Wireless St. Kitts and Nevis Limited ("the Company") is registered under the laws of the Federation of St. Kitts and Nevis.
+The Company is a subsidiary of Cable and Wireless (West Indies) Limited which owns 77% (77% - December 2019) of the issued and outstanding shares.
 The Company's registered office is Basseterre, St. Kitts.
 Cable and Wireless (West Indies) Limited is a wholly owned subsidiary of Cable & Wireless Communications Ltd, the parent company of the Cable & Wireless Communications Group ("CWC Group").

-On January 31, 2008, the Company was listed in the Eastern Caribbean Securities Exchange.
+On January 31, 2008, the Company was listed on the Eastern Caribbean Securities Exchange.

-Cable & Wireless St. Kitts and Nevis Limited supplies telecommunications services and facilities to the federation of St. Kitts and Nevis.
-The Company's main business is the provision and operation of public telecommunication services in the Federation of St. Kitts and Nevis under a 15 year agreement dated 7 April 2001, which replaced a 25 year franchise granted by Government that would have expired on 30 November 2015.
+supplies telecommunications services and facilities to the federation of St. Kitts and Nevis.
+The Company's main business is the provision and operation of public telecommunication services in the Federation of St. Kitts and Nevis under a 15 year agreement dated 7 April 2001, which replaced a 25 year franchise granted by the Government that would have expired on 30 November 2015.
 The 15 year agreement, which granted the Company non-exclusive licenses, expired in October 2016.
-The Company is currently negotiating a new contract.
+The Company's telecom licences were renewed for a duration of 15 years from the effective date of 11 December 2020.

-The Company has 49 employees as at 31 December 2019 (December 2018: 56).
+The Company has 50 employees as at 31 December 2020 (December 2019: 49).